jasonacox/Build-OpenSSL-cURL/README.md

 * iOS - armv7, armv7s, arm64 and iPhoneSimulator (i386, x86-64)
 * tvOS - arm64 and AppleTVSimulator (x86-64)

 Edit `nghttp2-build.sh` to change the version of OpenSSL that will be downloaded and built.
 Include the relevant library into your project.
+The pkg-config tool is required.
+The build script tests for this and will attempt to install if it is missing.
 Rename the file to libnghttp2.a:

 	|____lib
 	   |____libnghttp2_iOS.a